 The team then put the car on unique 20-inch x 9-inch and 20-inch x 10-inch fully-forged Alcoa aluminum wheels wrapped with Pirelli P-Zero 275/35R20 tires in the front and Pirelli P-Zero 275/40R20 in the rear.
 Hidden behind the Alcoa wheels were silver painted Brembo fixed calipers that featured six pistons in front and four pistons in back.
 Two-piece 390mm vented rotors were placed up front while 355mm vented rotors were placed in the rear.

 But the Challenger SRT-10 Concept was more than just a powertrain and suspension upgrade.
-The Product Design Studio added their unique touches to the concept, to make sure this didn’t look like an ordinary Challenger.
-To reduce weight and complement the vehicle’s appearance, a carbon-fiber hood and deck-lid were added.
-Also, carbon-fiber aerodynamic treatments were developed to keep the car on the track at high speeds.
+The Product Design Studio added its unique touches to the concept, to make sure this didn’t look like an ordinary Challenger.
+To reduce weight and complement the vehicle’s appearance, a carbon-fiber hood and deck lid were added.
+Also, carbon-fiber aerodynamic treatments were developed to keep the car on track at high speeds.
 Using technology learned from the 2008 Dodge Viper ACR, a front splitter and rear spoiler were engineered to enhance the downforce and maintain overall vehicle balance.

-With the exterior finished off in an amazing “Tornado Red” paint, the design studio also gave the car a shaker style hood.
-The Shaker intake system allowed the massive 8.4-liter Viper V10 breathe and the driver an incredible view of the torque lean of the V10.
+With the exterior finished off in an amazing “Tornado Red” paint, the design studio also gave the car a shaker-style hood.
+The Shaker intake system allowed the massive 8.4-liter Viper V10 to breathe and the driver an incredible view of the torque lean of the V10.